JoelRondinelPacheco/hc-v2-front/README.md

 ## About
-Tourism Agency Management System - Developed with React and Implementing a Clean Architecture
+Web application for a Tourism Agency Management System - Developed with React and Implementing a Clean Architecture

 ## Build with
 * ![TypeScript][TypeScript]